alexgeraldlee/stat159-fall2016-project1/paper/sections/02-discussion.md

 Pandoc is a Unix utility that facilitates file conversion between a wide variety of files.
 Pandoc allows users to easily convert files into different formats, which allows them to be posted on different platforms and more easily transmit them to other machines.
+This facilitates simpler compilations of text to be published online, but also facilitates a user's ability to download another researcher's files (which are often in .pdf or .html formats, which are not very conducive to editing) and convert them into a workable format, thus allowing them to more easily try to reproduce the results of the research.

 Pandoc is run from the command line.
 The most basic call to pandoc would be:

 ```
 >pandoc -f <format1> -t <format2> <file>